What technical tools do I need for trading?

-Hedging, i.e. the ability to open multiple positions (buy and sell) at the same time for the same symbol, is allowed is both terminals.
-Both versions of the program allow traders to use automated, i.e. to develop, test and apply Expert Advisors (trading robots) and technical indicators.
+Hedging, i.e. the ability to open multiple positions (buy and sell) at the same time for the same symbol, is allowed in both terminals.
+Both versions of the program allow traders to use automation, i.e. to develop, test and apply Expert Advisors (trading robots) and technical indicators.

 Other articles in this section